naokazuterada/MarkdownTOC/.github/ISSUE_TEMPLATE/feature.md

 Template: FEATURE REQUEST

-This is an issue for a feature request.
+This is an template for a feature request.
 You should label `feature-request`.

-If your purpose is different, please visit following links.
+If your issue is not a feature request, please visit one of the following links.

 BUG REPORT:
 https://github.com/naokazuterada/MarkdownTOC/issues/new?template=bug.md